Featured Session: Michael P. O’Donnell Special Plenary Session

 Global Head of Benefits, Brown Brothers Harriman & Co.

 Charlotte Yeh, MD

-Our world has changed dramatically in the last year.
+Our world has changed dramatically in the last two years, influenced by the COVID-19 pandemic, social injustice, and other natural and man-made occurrences.
 Why and how we interact with others at work and in the community, have new meaning and purpose.
 Enlightened organizations recognize they have a symbiotic relationship with the communities in which they exist and that there are many definitions of “community”.
-These communities go beyond the workplace and geographic definitions to include virtual and other communities comprised of those sharing common purpose, interests and goals.
+These communities go beyond the workplace and geographic definitions to include virtual and other communities comprised of those with shared value, purpose, interests and goals.
 The interdependencies between organizations and communities have been magnified as the world rises to the challenges of today and the future.
-The resources and relationships – often virtual –that contribute to the quality of life, and the social determinants that influence the health and well-being of employees and their families, as well as worker and business performance, are greatly dependent on their communities.
+The resources and relationships – often virtual –that contribute to the quality of life, and the personal and social determinants that influence the health and well-being of employees and their families, as well as worker and business performance, are greatly dependent on their communities.
 Communities provide the environment in which future, current and retired employees live, engage and learn, thus influencing their current and future ability to thrive.